ehamberg/blog/posts/2012-09-23-bio-plausible-vs-bio-inspired.md

 cells' independence.
 However, this is not necessarily a weakness; by familiarity with the problem, the programmer will be able to take the best “shortcuts”.
 Will the program often see identical objects?
 “Cheat” by storing the exact signatures.
 Will it rarely see the same item twice?
-Test whether reducing the importance of “memory”.
+Check if reducing the importance of “memory” helps.

 Evolutions has tuned nature's “algorithms” to their specific usage areas; if one wants to do something different we should in many cases expect it to be